 MBA & MS: Master of Business Administration and Master of Science in Computer Science & Information Systems

-MBA & DNAP: Master of Business Administration and Doctor of Nurse Anesthesia Practice
+MBA & MSLOD: Master of Business Administration and Master of Science in Leadership & Organizational Dynamics

 MBA & DNP: Master of Business Adminsitration and Doctor of Nursing Practice

 MBA & DPT: Master of Business Administration and Doctor of Physical Therapy